Sales Funnels For Business Coaches: Everything You Should Know

 If the numbers are low, change one thing and wait.
 Don’t change everything at once or you won’t know what worked.

 Then you improve it.
 Nobody gets it perfect the first time.
 Maybe your headline needs work.
 Maybe your emails are too long.
 Maybe your offer isn’t clear.
 It’s like cooking, you taste and adjust.
 Keep going, keep showing up.
 The coaches who succeed aren’t the ones who get it right immediately.
 They’re the ones who don’t give up.
-It’s not an overnight success honestly.
+This isn’t overnight success territory.
 Give time, time, do 1% better everyday.

 Of course!
 Your funnel doesn’t replace you, it helps you.
 You can still show up on Instagram or Facebook.
 But now, when someone’s interested, you point them to your freebie instead of manually DMing 50 people the same thing over and over.